Cooking your food

 - minced meat products such as kebabs, sausages and burgers

-When roasting a whole bird such as chicken or turkey, you should cook the stuffing separately, not inside the bird.
+When you roast whole birds such as chicken or turkey, you should cook the stuffing separately, not inside the bird.
 This is because stuffed birds will take longer to cook and may not cook thoroughly.

 Most frozen vegetables, including sweetcorn, will need to be cooked before you can eat them.